Covid 19 coronavirus: Jacinda Ardern provides latest lockdown update

 She warned New Zealanders against being complacent on the back of the lower growth in numbers of confirmed cases.

-She said there was not a full picture of community transmission, and more testing capacity would provide a fuller picture.
+There was not a full picture of community transmission, and more testing capacity would provide a fuller picture.
 Clusters showed how quickly Covid-19 spreads.

 She said the Government needed to know about community transmission accurately and as soon as possible.

-Ardern said there were over 2000 tests today and the average over the last week was 1843 tests a day.
+There were over 2000 tests today and the average over the last week was 1843 a day.

 She wanted more consistency around daily test numbers.